lionrockmaritime/.github/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behaviour:
+Steps to reproduce the behaviour (fill in only applicable fields):
-- Branch name & commit involved
+- Branch name:
-- If applicable, input arguments
+- Commit hash:
+- Input arguments:
-- If applicable, main code lines affected
+- Main lines of code affected:

 **Expected behavior**
 A clear and concise description of what you expected to happen.